 We provide detailed guidance on how to use the FMEA template in our online training course Developing & Improving Preventive Maintenance Programs.

 There is not a single, correct method for conducting an FMEA.
 The various standards listed in the article Why the FMEA is my equipment not reliable? provide good guidance if you can get your hands on one of them.

 Below is an outline of how you would go about conducting an FMEA.
-It is based on the process outlined in IEC 60812 with some simplifications:
+It is based on the process outlined in IEC 60812 Failure modes and effects analysis (FMEA and FMECA) with some simplifications:

 For more details on how to do each step read Why the FMEA is my equipment not reliable?

-Ideally, you can use FMEA template to improve reliability of equipment during the design phase.
-But reality for most plants in the world is that the equipment is designed, installed and in operation in which case you can still use the FMEA template to improve your Preventive Maintenance programs.
+Ideally, you use our FMEA template to improve reliability of equipment during the design phase.
+But reality for most plants in the world is that the equipment is designed, installed and in operation in which case you can still use the FMEA template to improve your Preventive Maintenance program.

 Keep in mind that not all failure modes can be managed by maintenance, some of the failure modes identified during an FMEA analysis may require a physical modification of the equipment to improve reliability.